 • The carbon monoxide sensor (ESR-A1CP) includes a correction function to reduce interference due to hydrogen.
 This function works for hydrogen concentrations up to 2,000 ppm.
+However, if used in an environment exceeding 40°C for more than 15 minutes, it may be affected by hydrogen

-If hydrogen is detected at concentrations of 2,000 ppm or higher, "H2" and "RICH" are displayed alternately in the concentration display area.
-While measurement can continue, large errors will arise with carbon monoxide concentration readings due to the significant effects of hydrogen interference.
+If the carbon monoxide sensor (ESR-A1CP) detects hydrogen at a concentration of 2,000 ppm or higher, [H2] and [RICH] are displayed alternately in the concentration display area.
+While measurement can continue, errors will arise with carbon monoxide concentration readings due to the significant effects of hydrogen interference.